Congratulations - you have completed .

 The Nazi campaign of hatred and persecution targeted specific cultures and groups including the Jews, gypsies, homosexuals.
 The Nazi holocaust stands as one of the most devastating examples of genocide in human history.

-What was the outcome of the Yalta agreement between Roosevelt, Churchill, and Stalin in the winter of 1945?
+What was one outcome of the Yalta agreement between Roosevelt, Churchill, and Stalin in the winter of 1945?

 Roosevelt handed over control for rebuilding post-war Europe to Stalin and Churchill in exchange for total control over rebuilding the post-war Pacific.